 If you’re feeling bereft, or you wish to help someone who is, then you’ve found the right place.

 If your work regularly brings you into contact with grievers then you will love the Grief Recovery Method Certification Training.
 This comprehensive package is a mix of classroom training, practical experience, learning materials and on-going individual support.
-Hugely popular with funeral directors, clergy (regardless of which faith), therapists and counsellors and many other professionals the programme is recognised by dozens of professional bodies around the world.
+Hugely popular with coaches, funeral directors, clergy (regardless of which faith), therapists and counsellors and many other professionals the programme is recognised by dozens of professional bodies around the world.
 In the UK so far it is endorsed by the BACP for 30 hours CPD, Quality Checked® by the National Counselling Society and by the Training Development Agency for schools (TDA)

 Many grievers having experienced just how little useful help there is out there for people like them also go onto train as Grief Recovery Method Specialists in order to bring this highly effective programme to even more people.
 The Grief Recovery Method developed by John W James and Russell Friedman founders of the Grief Recovery Institute in the USA has helped many tens of thousands of people around the world but what is it?